Skip to Content

 A slot machine’s final moments at Battlebots.

-Learn from REAL Human Specimens: Looking for something weird to do in Vegas?
-Check out “Real Bodies”, which will educate you on the inner workings of the human body via 20 preserved bodies and 200 additional specimens.
-You can buy tickets in advance via:
+Learn from REAL Human Specimens: “Real Bodies” educates visitors about the inner workings of the human body using 20 preserved bodies and 200 additional specimens.
+It’s fascinating, albiet morbid.

 A full human body speciman cut in half and separated.
 The cut goes straight down between the eyes, middle of the chest, and is separated to show internal organs.